Azure/logicapps/LogicAppsCustomCodeFramework/README.md

 ![Screenshot 2023-02-06 091600](https://user-images.githubusercontent.com/111014793/217039346-7162f057-db44-4bce-b1fe-d0ffe4540ddb.png)

 4) Dev.csproj file contains a the already configured build steps to copy the required assemblies needed to invoke a custom function.
 In the dev.csproj, replace the value in LogicAppFolder with the name of your own folder that holds the logic app project.

 ```bash
 <LogicAppFolder>WorkflowLogicApp</LogicAppFolder>
 ```

+STEPS FOR AUTHORING A CUSTOM CODE FUNCTION:
+1)

+2)

 ## Logic App